ovska/FlameCsv/docs/docs/examples.md

 When reading CSV, @"FlameCsv.CsvConverter`2.TryParse(System.ReadOnlySpan{`0},`1@)" is used to convert the CSV field into a .NET type instance.
 If parsing fails the converter returns `false` and the library throws an appropriate exception.

 When writing, @"FlameCsv.CsvConverter`2.TryFormat(System.Span{`0},`1,System.Int32@)" should attempt to write the value to the destination buffer.
 If the value was successfully written, the method returns `true` and sets the amount of written characters (or bytes).
 If the destination buffer is too small, the method returns `false`.
-In this case, the value of `charsWritten` and any data possibly written to the buffer are ignored.
+In this case, the value of `charsWritten` and any data possibly already written to the buffer are ignored.

 ### Custom converter